mritzco/debug-env/README.md

 debug.force(options);
 process.env.DEBUG = 'test:msg'; // we don't override the real var in the package
 debug = test('test:msg');

+// Or force a debbuger from the command line DEBUGGER=pino npm start

 ```

 ## Using in production mode
 In production mode the logger is changed to [Pino](https://npm.im/pino) without you making any changes to the code.
 Namespaces are added to the output as `ns` property.
 You can use Pino transports and other external libraries as usual.

-Using pm2 to execute and control the log rotation.
+Example Using pm2 to execute and control the log rotation.
 [Check pm2 ecosystem](https://pm2.io/doc/en/runtime/guide/ecosystem-file/) file.

 pm2 ecosystem.conf.js